The Siege of Hexfall

 - Remove Village health markers as the Villages take damage.

-- When a Village reaches 3 damage, remove the structure.
+- After a Village loses all 3 Health, remove the structure from the board.

-- If all the Villages are destroyed, the Heroes lose.
+- If two of the Villages are destroyed, the Heroes lose.

 10. Hero Defeat